lino-framework/book/docs/dev/sessions.rst

 with the :setting:`SESSION_COOKIE_AGE` setting.
 The default value for this setting is two weeks.

-Dangling sessions can cause "false alerts" on a site with a :term:`sessions limit`, i.e. Lino would say "There are more than X active user sessions.
-Please try again later" although "in reality" these users aren't actively working on the site.

 Dangling sessions can come because :term:`user sessions <user session>` are deleted only when the user logs out explicitly.
 When a user just closes their browser on one device and logs in from another device, they get a second session, and their first session will remain in the database.
 Don't expect Lino to remove this session automatically because after all the user might open their first browser again after some time and expect Lino to remember them.

 Other possible reasons for dangling sessions are browsers having the option "Delete cookies and site data when browser is closed", or private browser sessions.
-We have seen situations where one user had more than 1000 dangling sessions.
+We have seen situations where a same user had more than 1000 dangling sessions.

 To help with detecting dangling sessions, Lino adds the *Last activity* column in the :class:`Sessions` table.
 When you see a session with last activity 4